optakt/flow-dps/docs/introduction.md

 A block is executed when the previous blocks Execution Result is known.
 This previous Execution Result is the starting point for the execution of the block.

-Execution Receipt for a block includes Execution Nodes signature, Excution Result and [SPoCKs](#specialized-proof-of-confidential-knowledge).
+Execution Receipt for a block includes execution nodes signature, Excution Result and [SPoCKs](#specialized-proof-of-confidential-knowledge).
 Execution Receipt is a signed Execution Result.
 The Execution Receipts can be used to challenge the claims of an execution node when they are shown to be incorrect.
 They are also used to create proofs of the current state of the chain once they are known to be correct.